 - 4. We have made available to you all information that is relevant to the preparation and fair presentation of the financial statements, including but not limited to the following: - a.
 Financial records and related data. - b.
 Minutes of the meetings of directors and committees of directors, or summaries of actions of recent meetings for which minutes have not yet been prepared. - c.
 Unrestricted access to persons within the Fund from whom you determined it necessary to obtain audit evidence. - 5.
 All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 6.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal controls to prevent and detect fraud. - 7.
 We have no knowledge of any fraud or suspected fraud affecting the Fund involving management, employees who have significant roles in internal control, or others where the fraud could have a material effect on the financial statements. - 8.
 We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 9.
 We have no knowledge of any allegations of fraud or suspected fraud affecting the Fund's financial statements communicated by employees, former employees, analysts, regulators, or others. - 10.
 The Fund has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - 11.
 The Fund has the intent and ability to hold any depressed securities for a period of time sufficient to recover the cost basis. - 12.
 The following have been properly recorded or disclosed in the financial statements: - a.
 All significant estimates known to management.
 Significant estimates are estimates at the balance sheet date which could change materially within the next year. - b.
 The estimated fair value of investments. - c.
-Pension plans attributable to employee services rendered through December 31, 2021. - d.
-Estimated liabilities for future claim payments.
+Pension plans attributable to employee services rendered through December 31, 2022.

-- e.
+- d.
+Estimated liabilities for future claim payments. - e.
 Information related to any estate closings. - f.
 Leases and material amounts of rental obligations. - g.
 Material amounts of contractual obligations for the purchase of real property, equipment, other assets, or intangibles. - 13.
 We are responsible for making the accounting estimates included in the financial statements.
-Those estimates reflect our judgment based on our knowledge and experience about past and current events and our assumptions about conditions we expect to exist and courses of action we expect to take.

-14. There are no:
+Those estimates reflect our judgment based on our knowledge and experience about past and current events and our assumptions about conditions we expect to exist and courses of action we expect to take. - 14.
+There are no: - a.

-- a.
 Violations or possible violations of laws or regulations whose effect should be considered for disclosure in the financial statements. - b.
 Material agreements to repurchase assets previously sold. - c.
 Financial instruments with off-balance sheet market or credit risk. - d.
 Related-party transfers, leasing arrangements, or guarantees. - e.
 Derivative financial instruments. - f.
 Guarantees, whether written or oral, under which the Fund is contingently liable. - g.
 Security agreements in effect under the Uniform Commercial Code. - h.
 Uncertain tax positions. - i.
 Cybersecurity incidents that we have not previously disclosed to you. - j.
-Insurance linked securities. - k.
-Structured notes in which the amount of principal repayment is contingent on an underlying variable. - I. Existence of any side agreements or other arrangements (either written or oral) that have not been disclosed. - m.
 Material concentrations, including concentrations of credit risk.
-Concentrations refer to volumes of business, revenues, or markets for which events could occur which would significantly disrupt finances within the next year.
+Concentrations refer to volumes of business, revenues, or markets for which events could occur which would significantly disrupt finances within the next year. - 15.
+The Fund is not subject to federal or state income tax.